 Have fun experimenting with meatballs, your slow cooker, and some of these recipes

 This easy recipe for barbecued meatballs makes a great appetizer for a party or potluck.
-Or, for a family meal you can serve the meatballs along with a green salad, corn on the cob, potato salad, and other favorite barbecue sides.
+Or, for a family meal, you can serve the meatballs along with a green salad, corn on the cob, potato salad, and other favorite barbecue sides.
 All without ever heating up your grill.

-Pesto sauce and Parmesan cheese are stirred in at the end of this creamy pesto meatball recipe so they retain flavor and texture.
+Pesto sauce and Parmesan cheese are stirred in at the end of this creamy pesto meatballs recipe so they retain flavor and texture.
 This easy recipe is made using convenience products, like jarred sauces and premade meatballs.
 Serve the meatballs with pasta or rice.

 You only need to raid your freezer for frozen meatballs and mixed vegetables and your pantry for beef broth and canned diced tomatoes to make this easy meatball soup in the slow cooker.
 No chopping required.